The Science of Consciousness

 These bursts are detected by special sensors in the scanner.
 The process is repeated many times and, with the help of a computer, the MRI machine forms an accurate image of the inside of the brain.

-The image is presented in the form of "slices".
+The image is presented in the form of "slices" through the head, either vertically or horizontally.
 Doctors and brain scientists can look at different slices to help them work out what is going on.

 The MRI scan shows the position of nerves, blood vessels and fatty tissues in the different parts of the brain.
 Any abnormalities can be seen, which is why MRI scanning is widely used in medicine.